-A Tango-enabled mobile device (smartphone or tablet PC) can capture physical world dimensions and make their 3-D representations.
+A Tango-enabled mobile device (smartphone or tablet computer) can capture physical world dimensions and make their 3-D representations.
 The technology could be used for creating layers and imagery atop real indoor spaces.
 Developers can use the technology for creating VR experiences depending on real-world locations and objects.
 Tango is sophisticated and is unlike augmented reality apps that rest with placing imaginary images into pictures and videos.
 Tango is much more than just inserting the picture of an imaginary dinosaur into a real image.

 Some real-world applications include:

 - Being able to measure the size of any physical object through the device.
 For instance, you can measure a TV’s screen size by tapping on Tango-enabled device’s far diagonal corner, with the app taking care of the rest.